A reader writes:

 Traditionally, the Ember Days were celebrated with fasting (no food between meals) and half-abstinence, meaning that meat was allowed at one meal per day.
 (If you're observing the traditional Friday abstinence from meat, then you would observe complete abstinence on an Ember Friday.)

-If you have a question that you would like to be featured as part of our Reader Questions series, you can use our submission form.
-If you would like the question answered privately, please send me an e-mail.
+If you have a question that you would like to be featured as part of our Reader Questions series, please send me an e-mail.
 Be sure to put "QUESTION" in the subject line, and please note whether you'd like me to address it privately or on the Catholicism blog.